k2view-academy/K2View-Academy/articles/TDM/tdm_gui/08_environment_window_general_information.md

 Set the environment type to one of the following:

 - **Source** - this can only be defined as a source environment in a TDM task.
-For example, in a Production environment a TDM task can extract entities but cannot insert entities.
+For example, in a Production environment - a TDM task can extract entities but cannot insert entities.

 - **Target** - this environment can only be used as a target environment in a TDM task.

-- **Both** - this environment can be used as both a source and a target environment in the TDM task.
+- **Both** - this environment can be used as both the source environment and the target environment in a TDM task.
 This mode is useful for [Data Versioning tasks](15_data_flux_task.md).

 Example: